Jimmy888888/My_Solitaire_rewrite/README.md

 ## Description

 I done this college independent study when I’m freshman.
 It’s a Qt c++ program for solitaire poker game.</br>
 I rewirte it on 2022 May.
-I try to make my code has more readability.</br>
+I try to make my code has more readability.
+Make functions high Cohesion, low Coupling. </br>
-Hoping I can make my code easy to understand.
+Hoping I can make my code easy to understand, and easy to debug.
-Modular design

 ## Program introduction
 <div align=center><img src="./Readme_graph/programFlowChart.jpg" with=630 height=700/></div>